 / LIST OF AWARDS

-The 16 categories of the European Festival Awards are decided by a combination of public vote and jury vote.
+The 15 categories of the European Festival Awards are decided by a combination of public vote and our Jury Club.

 Best Small Festival